RGF-team/rgf/RGF/rgf-guide.rst

 2 Get started: A quick tour of functionality
 ============================================

-The first thing to do is to download the package, extract the content, and create the executable.
+The first thing to do is to download the package (, extract the content, and create the executable, if it's needed).
-Please follow the online instructions and ``README``.
+Please follow the instructions in the `README <./README.md#2-download-and-installation>`__ file.

-The top directory of the extracted content is ``rgf1.2``.
+The top directory of the downloaded content is ``rgf`` and this software package is located into ``RGF`` subfolder.
-Make sure that the executable ``rgf`` (or ``rgf.exe`` on Windows) is at ``rgf1.2/bin``.
+Make sure that the executable ``rgf`` (or ``rgf.exe`` on Windows) is at ``rgf/RGF/bin``.
-To go through the examples in this section, always set the current directory to ``rgf1.2/test`` because the resource files configured for using sample toy data assume that the current directory is ``rgf1.2/test``.
+To go through the examples in this section, always set the current directory to ``rgf/RGF/examples`` because the resource files configured for using sample toy data assume that the current directory is ``rgf/RGF/examples``.
-For the same reason, the path expressions in this section should be understood to be relative to ``rgf1.2/test`` unless it begins with ``rgf1.2``.
+For the same reason, the path expressions in this section should be understood to be relative to ``rgf/RGF/examples`` unless it begins with ``rgf``.

 2.1 Get started: ``train`` – training
 -------------------------------------

-To get started, set the current directory to ``rgf1.2/test`` and enter in the command line:
+To get started, set the current directory to ``rgf/RGF/examples`` and enter in the command line:

 .. code::